Edgarwu1984/Edgarwu1984/README.md

 <!-- ### Hi! 👋 This is Edgar Wu. -->

-I am based in Melbourne Australia, and currently working at Zenexus as full-stack web developer.
+I am based in Melbourne Australia, and currently working at inGenious AI as front-end developer.

 ### :black_nib: Projects Involved